 The inspiration behind The Verve's History single

-We celebrate one of The Verve's most-loved tracks from their second studio album, A Northern Soul.
+We celebrate one of The Verve's most-loved albums and its iconic single.

-History is undoubtedly one of the album's most-loved tracks, often praised for its evocative lyrics and rousing instrumentation, but did you know it was inspired by English poet William Blake?
+The single, which was released on 18th September on the same year, is one of the band's most-loved tracks among die-hard fans, often praised for its evocative lyrics and rousing violin-led instrumentation, but did you know it was inspired by English poet William Blake?

 What inspired The Verve's History single?

 It's well known that the first few verses of History are based on the William Blake poem London.